 The next two sections, "Get position data...," does just what it says.
 This is the section of the script that accesses the "ToolChangePositions" module that we created.
 These two sections function just like the code we developed in the module example.
 After getting the tool position data it is checked to make sure a valid selection was made.
 This error also needs to stop the machine or it will just keep running the program when the script is exited, this is big potential for a crash.
 In this example and E-stop command is given when an invalid tool is selected to make sure the machine is incapable of continuing when the script is exited.
-This error for bad data.
+This way if the selection is invalid we exit the script with an error rather than get part way thru a tool change and then error for bad data.